artkulak/telegram_categorization/README.md

 ## Models

-All trained models are in `submission.zip` branch, the only model which is not there is fasttext language model, it can be downloaded [here](https://fasttext.cc/docs/en/language-identification.html)
+All trained models are in `submission.zip` branch, the only model that is not there is the fasttext language model, it can be downloaded [here](https://fasttext.cc/docs/en/language-identification.html)

 ## Build